 - Lubrication to apply to hot spots before they become blisters

-- Very high quality blister strips, such as Second Skin
+- Very high-quality blister strips, such as Second Skin

 - Cotton bandages for the most stubborn blisters

 Most great expeditions take us away from home into less developed regions.
 And while we all love to get out into new cultures and learn a thing or two, our poor little sensitive Western stomachs are often the last to come to the party.
 Just like damaged feet, an ill stomach renders the highest levels of physical fitness virtually useless.
-I’d much rather struggle a little due to under-training than be plagued by a constant upset stomach.
+I’d much rather struggle a little due to under-training than being plagued by a constant upset stomach.

-Apart from pills (always carry an anti-bacterial), eat plain foods such as bread and pasta and drink lots of pharmacy-grade electrolytes (or Gatorade if it’s the only option).
+Apart from pills (always carry an anti-bacterial), eat everyday foods such as bread and pasta and drink lots of pharmacy-grade electrolytes (or Gatorade if it’s the only option).
 Don’t be tempted by crappy food; it’s much better to go without eating (but drinking lots of electrolytes) than surrendering yourself to foods that will upset your stomach.